-A child who has a Statement of Special Educational Needs will continue to have arrangements as for School Action Plus, and additional support that is provided using the funds made available through the Statement.
+A child who has an Education Health and Care Plan (EHCP) will continue to have additional support that is provided using the funds made available through the EHCP.

-There will be an Annual Review, chaired by the SENCO, to review the appropriateness of the provision and to recommend to the LEA whether any changes need to be made, either to the Statement or to the funding arrangements for the child.
+There will be an Annual Review, to review the appropriateness of the provision and to recommend to the LA whether any changes need to be made, either to the EHCP or to the funding arrangements for the child.